Zygle/SegMesh/README.md

 - Eigen3
 - OpenMesh
 - pkg-config
-- Wayland client development headers/libraries
+- Wayland or X11 development headers/libraries

-On Linux this project currently assumes a Wayland runtime path in the renderer.
-The current renderer initialization in [renderer.cpp](src/renderer.cpp) explicitly requires Wayland handles.
+CMake enables Wayland or X11 support depending on the development packages available on the system.

 ### bgfx build outputs